SuvadeepMukherjee/JavaScript-Output-based-Interview-Questions/7.objects/Questions-on-objects.md

 We set the value of the `favoriteFood` property on the `info` object equal to the string with the pizza emoji, `'🍕'`.
 A string is a primitive data type.
 In JavaScript, primitive data types don't interact by reference.

 In JavaScript, primitive data types (everything that's not an object) interact by *value*.
 In this case, we set the value of the `favoriteFood` property on the `info` object equal to the value of the first element in the `food` array, the string with the pizza emoji in this case (`'🍕'`).
-A string is a primitive data type, and interact by value (see my [blogpost](https://www.theavocoder.com/complete-javascript/2018/12/21/by-value-vs-by-reference) if you're interested in learning more)
+A string is a primitive data type, and interact by value

 Then, we change the value of the `favoriteFood` property on the `info` object.
 The `food` array hasn't changed, since the value of `favoriteFood` was merely a *copy* of the value of the first element in the array, and doesn't have a reference to the same spot in memory as the element on `food[0]`.
 When we log food, it's still the original array, `['🍕', '🍫', '🥑', '🍔']`.